Who Is Olivia Newton-John?

-Olivia Newton-John's life took a dramatic turn in 1992.
-She was diagnosed with breast cancer.
+Newton-John's life took a dramatic turn in 1992 when she was diagnosed with breast cancer.
 She battled the disease using chemotherapy and getting a partial mastectomy.
 She recovered and went on to record Gaia (1994).
 But Newton-John experienced another kind of hardship in 1995.
 She and her husband announced their separation that April.

 Back in the spotlight for the 20th anniversary of the release of Grease, Newton-John released Back with a Heart in 1998.
 The album featured a new version of her classic hit "I Honestly Love You."

 Newton-John tackled a subject very close to her heart with 2005's Stronger than Before.
 As a cancer survivor, she donated a portion of the proceeds to cancer research, and she recorded songs she thought would provide hope and courage to cancer patients and their families.
 It includes the track "Can I Trust Your Arms," which she co-wrote with her daughter Chloe.

 The following year, Newton-John made the album Grace and Gratitude available only through the drugstore chain Walgreen's.
 Filled with music intended to help people relax, the recording was designed to complement a line of Newton-John's wellness products for women.
 Newton-John spent much of the fall of 2006 on tour to support her new album.